nzapras/CTF-Challenges/Image Sweeper IV/readme.md

 ## Description

-The objective of this challenge is to determine the owner's email from an image file that was reconstructed from a public WiFi.
+The objective of this challenge is to determine the target's web admin's password.

 # Solution
-**1. Review Metadata**
+**1. Review Target Github**

+Reviewing github will reveal that the target has a blog post webpage.

+**2. Review Webpage Elements**

-Reviewing the Metadata will reveal that the photographer's online alias is C0SM1CINFLUX.
+Reviewing the elemnents and html code of the web page will reveal a hidden piece of text that blends in with the back ground of the webpage.
+The text is as follows: "VG9wU2VjcmV0ISEwMQ=="

-**2. Conduct a Search**

-After conducting a thorough search, the user should be able to find the target's github and subsequently the target's twitter page and blog.

-**3. Locating the Email**
+**3. Decoding the Text**

-The user can then find the target's email visible in their Project-Recruiter repo readme.md file.
+Upon further inspection, the text is an encoded string using base64.
+Once decoded the text reads: "TopSecret!!01"

+**4. Submitting the Flag**

+One can the submit this flag in the following format: flag{TopSecret!!01}.

 # Recreating this challenge
-Recreating this challenge is simple however requires a few steps.

 To recreate this challenge one can follow these steps:

-1. Select an image to start with.
-2. Modify the copyright metadata string to be the name/alias of the target.
-3. Create a supporting github account, twitter account, and blog web page.
-4. Create a repo on the github account with an readme.md file that contains the target's email.
+1. Create and host a simple HTML webpage.
+2. Create and encode the flag using base64.
+3. Insert the flag on the webpage and hide it matching the bacground colour site with the encoded text.

 This completes the recreation of this CTF Challenge.